llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 Configure this addon with your domain name, then hit Start.
 It will initialize and then stop itself after a few seconds.
 Refresh the page to verify it's stopped, then restart the Nginx addon so it loads the new config.
 Ignore the error: _Failed to restart add-on_.

-At this point your public key should be accessible at `https://tesla.example.com/.well-known/appspecific/com.tesla.3p.public-key.pem`, which is required for Tesla's verification process.
+At this point your public key should be visible at `https://tesla.example.com/.well-known/appspecific/com.tesla.3p.public-key.pem`, which is required for Tesla's verification process.
+If this doesn't work, or if it shows any TLS certificate errors, you must fix that before proceeding further.

 Request application access at [developer.tesla.com](https://developer.tesla.com).
 My request was approved immediately but YMMV.
 This is currently free but it's possible they will monetize it in the future.
 You will need to provide the following information: